fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 Now that the whole stack is ready, lets move our application to the internet.
 We'll use good old [Heroku](https://www.heroku.com) for this.

->If you have never used Heroku before, you can find instructions from the course material of [Tietokantasovellus](https://materiaalit.github.io/tsoha-18/viikko1/) course (in Finnish) or by Googling
+>If you have never used Heroku before, you can find instructions from [Heroku documentation](https://devcenter.heroku.com/articles/getting-started-with-nodejs) or by Googling.

 Add a file called  <i>Procfile</i> to the projects root to tell Heroku how to start the application.